slu2023/slu-personal-project-proposal/WrittenResponse.md

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

 Given a series of questions to the user, score the points when the player enters an answer.
 This is the main functionality of my program.
+“The AskQuestion method accepts a Question as a parameter, displays the question, displays a list of answers, then waits for the user to select an answer.
+Finally, it returns the number that the player entered.”

 ### 3c iv.